brian-watkins/elmer/README.md

 }
 ```

-Then, if you are using elm-github-install, just run:
+Then, if you are using elm-github-install, inside the tests directory run:

 ```
 $ elm-install